Doctor's death unleashes mourning, fury at Chinese officials

 Others placed blame for the deaths on Chinese officials, not an animal species from where the virus might have spread, and said those who made trouble for the doctor should face consequences.
 The most pointed online comments were quickly deleted by censors.

 The ruling party has faced similar accusations of bungling or thuggish behaviour following previous disasters.
-They include the 2003 outbreak of severe acute respiratory syndrome (SARS), a 2005 chemical spill that disrupted water supplies to millions of people in China's north-east, sales of tainted milk that sickened thousands of children, and the failure of private finance companies after the global economic crisis.
+They include the 2003 outbreak of severe acute respiratory syndrome, a 2005 chemical spill that disrupted water supplies to millions of people in China's northeast, sales of tainted milk that sickened thousands of children and the failure of private finance companies after the global economic crisis.

 In each case, officials were accused of trying to conceal or delay release of information members of the public said they needed to protect themselves.